 Visit Bilyana’s Springs and learn the love story behind

 Here in the Balkans, we have those mythical legends and weird traditions.
 According to this one, there was a beautiful girl called Bilyana.
 She was so beautiful that tsar Samuil himself fell in love with her when they met at the springs.
-When his wife found out, she sent assassins to find and get rid the poor girl.
+When his wife found out, she sent assassins to find and get rid of the poor girl.
 Samuil was crushed by grief and gave the springs Bilyana’s name.

 While there, don’t forget to jump 10 times on some of the rocks.
 You’ll drop 10 years off your face.

-Wander in the center of Ohrid
+Wander in the centre of Ohrid

 Take the main shopping street or as the locals call it “Charshiata”, and jump into the busy town life.
 Go windowshopping to the small shops offering local goods and souvenirs and don’t miss those which sell Ohrid pearls (see below).

 There are some good restaurants as well as some bakeries if you need to fill your stomach.
 Moreover, the main square is covered with lushing greenery and cute cafe terraces with a stunning view of the lake.

 Get lost in the Old town of Ohrid